ramp-eu/JS2SF/ReadMe.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4816/badge)](https://bestpractices.coreinfrastructure.org/projects/4816)

 This software allows all owners of Kuka robots to connect to the Fiware-ecosystem and make use of all the software components available in RAMP (ex.
 Grafana).
 The tutorials and the predefined use-cases are an inspiration to start with.
-In case of the simple implementations just following the step by step tutorial will be sufficient..
+In case of the simple implementation, just following the step by step tutorial will be sufficient.
 For more advanced implementations, a little more is needed but the solution can grow with more advanced requirements.
 In both cases the development time is considerable shorter by using this ROSE-AP.